swatantra15081986/GalytixCareersDemo/README.md

 ### What is this repository for? ###

-* WMS 2.0 UI Automation
+* Galytix Careers UI Automation
-* Version 1.0

 ### What are prerequisites? ###